koji-project/koji/docs/source/content_generator_metadata.rst

    is optional.
 -  build_id: Reserved build ID.
 This field is optional.
 -  task_id: In case there is a corresponding task in koji (int/None)
+-  draft: True if the build should be imported as a draft.
+Optional.
 -  extra: A map of extra metadata associated with the build, which must include at least one of: